beenycool/aimarker/DEPLOYMENT_SETUP.md

 ### Deployment Fails
 - Verify your Cloudflare API token has correct permissions
-- Check that the project name matches exactly
+- Check that the project name matches exactly (`beenycool-github-io`)
 - Ensure your account ID is correct
+- Try creating the Pages project manually first

 ### Custom Domain Issues
 - DNS changes can take up to 24 hours to propagate